-The church is mainly Norman in construction with a Saxon tower to the west end.
+The church, dedicated to St Nicholas, is mainly Norman in construction with a Saxon tower to the west end.
 This church is unique in having a two-storey sanctuary above the chancel built in the 12th century.
 The purpose of this arrangement is a puzzle.
 The Saxon wall to the north side of the chancel has a small window believed to have belonged to a hermit cell.

-Uniquely there are four alignments passing through this site.
-Beginning with the FROWSBURY LINE; there are only three sites on this alignment.
-Starting at the church the line heads north west at 293 degrees and passes through Frowsbury Barrow at just over 1.5 Druid Miles (DM).
-In just under 1.5 DM it ends at the Ancient Monument sign marking the Hog’s Back Barrow.
+Uniquely four alignments are passing through this site.
+Beginning with the FROWSBURY LINE, there are only three sites on this alignment.
+Starting at the church, the line heads north-west at 293 degrees and passes through Frowsbury Barrow at just over 1.5 Druid Miles (DM).
+In just under 1.5 DM, it ends at the Ancient Monument sign marking the Hog’s Back Barrow.
 This barrow is also on the CROOKSBURY LINE.
-The churchyard at Compton is very roughly circular and it can be demonstrated that a circle of the same diameter as Frowsbury can be fitted within this area suggesting the possibility that the church is evolved from a similar site.
+The churchyard at Compton is very roughly circular, and it can be demonstrated that a circle of the same diameter as Frowsbury can be fitted within this area, suggesting the possibility that the church is evolved from a similar site.

-The COMPTON LINE passing through the church at 219 degrees mirrors the TYTING LINE, both being 30 degrees east and west of the SOUTH LINE.
-It is strange that the site to the north east on the line is a medieval moat and the site to the south west is a Victorian church, and yet the alignment of these sites is extraordinarily precise.
+The COMPTON LINE passing through the church at 219 degrees mirrors the TYTING LINE, both 30 degrees east and west of the SOUTH LINE.
+Strangely, the site to the north-east on the line is a medieval moat and the site to the south-west is a Victorian church, and yet the alignment of these sites is extraordinarily precise.

 In the above picture, three alignments meet inside the door from the porch.